erazortt/DoViBaker/README.md

 - `normalized input` if this optional argument is set to `1`, the generated LUT will expect that the input PQ was re-normalized to 1000 nits max brightness.
 LUTs for re-normalized inputs can be of smaller size than normal LUTs while still providing better quality.
 A good size for such a LUT is `50`.
 When not given, this will default to `0`.
 - `sdr` if this optional argument is set to `1`, the generatewd LUT will convert to BT.2020 SDR.
 Default is `0`, with the generated LUT converting to BT.2100 HLG.
 - `sdr_gain` this optional argument adjusts the SDR mapping function, by setting the amount of gain of bright midtones.
 Value range is [0.0, 1.0], default is `0.0`.
 - `sdr_compression` this optional argument adjusts the SDR mapping function, by setting the amount of compression of very bright highlights.
-Value range is [0.0, 1.0], default is `1.0`.
+Value range is [0.0, 1.0], default is `0.0`.

 Please be aware that the aruments are positional for this application, and must thus be given exactly in this order.

 ## SDR Looks
 The default settings for `sdr_gain` and `sdr_compression` try to emulate a typical SDR look in what concerns dynamic range, which is a little more toned-down (aka flatter) than a typical HDR.
-For an even even more toned-down look decrease `sdr_compression`, or, inversly and if trying to retain as much HDR feeling as possible, increase `sdr_gain`.
+For an even even more toned-down look increase `sdr_compression`, or, inversly and if trying to retain as much HDR feeling as possible, increase `sdr_gain`.

 Since no color conversions are (currently?) implemented, any conversion to BT.709 is left to the user.
 A simple color clipping is shown below in the SDR example.
-This will retain a very HDR-like look with punchy colors, which works best when `sdr_compression` is not decreased.
+This will retain a very HDR-like look with punchy colors, which works best when `sdr_compression` is not increased.
 If colors are supposed to be toned-down, than a mapping must be used.

 ## Workflow for conversion to HLG
 Generate the LUT by the following command: